liatrio-apprenticeship/TimeBot/README.md

 	- Initial Bot Setup Commands
 		- Once bot is running setup a slack direct message with bot
 		- Type 'sheet-print', you will receive a url to authenticate with.
 Do with with the email account associated with bot.
-		- Once you receive a token, type 'sheet-token <insert token here>' to authenticate the slack bot
+		- Once you receive a token, type 'sheet-token your_token_here' to authenticate the slack bot

 **Bot Setup Complete!!**